Befox/cdav/README.md

 ## What is it ?

-This module for Dolibarr 14.0/15.0 adds CardDAV / CalDAV and ICS synchronisation.
-It uses included [Sabre/DAV](http://sabre.io/dav/) server library.
+This module for Dolibarr 16.0/18.0 adds CardDAV / CalDAV and ICS synchronisation.
+It uses Dolibarr [Sabre/DAV](http://sabre.io/dav/) server library.

 You can :